Packet Switch Stream: Later years

-PSS suffered from inconsistent investment during its early years.
-Sometimes not enough and sometimes too much but mostly for the wrong reasons.

 Investments in value added network services (VANS) and BT's own access level packet switching hardware delayed operating profit.
 This in turn dented PSS's low credibility with BT's management still further.
 Despite healthy demand for basic X.25 services and the obvious trend for more demanding bandwidth intensive applications that required investment in more powerful switches a decision to develop BT's own hardware and network applications was made instead.

 In the midst of this IBM (the then market leader in computing) and BT attempted to launch a joint venture, called Jove, for managed SNA services in the UK.
 And for a time significant extra expenditure was allowed for BT's data services, PSS being the major part, as one concern of regulators was this joint venture might damage work on Open Systems Interconnection.
 This only made cost control worse and achieving operating profit delayed further.
 Eventually the UK government decided the SNA joint venture was anti-competitive and vetoed it.
 But not before PSS management was allowed to commit to large investments that caused serious problems later.

 One of the few successful value added applications was the transaction phone used to check credit cards by retailer to validate transactions and prevent fraud.
 It was believed that putting a packet switch in every local telephone exchange would allow this and other low bandwidth applications to drive revenue.
 The lesson of Tymnet's similar transaction phone that just used a dial up link to a standard PAD based service was not followed.
 Each low end packet switch installed added costs for floor space, power, etc. without any significant value added revenue benefit resulting.
 Nor were they adequate for X.25 host traffic.